lordvlad/clock/README.md

 -  `-m|--message`      record additional message when clocking in/out
 -  `-f|--file`         where to save the clocks, defaults to `$HOME/.clocks`
 -      --by-task       sort log entries by task for `clock log`
+-      --gt=DATE       show only log entries after DATE summarize only entries after DATE for list view DATE will take anything that works with unix' date command
+-      --lt=DATE       show only log entries before DATE summarize only entries before DATE for list view DATE will take anything that works with unix' date command